 dockerfile stage is being built:

-- Stage signature is calculated based on specified
+- Stage digest is calculated based on specified

 Dockerfileand its contents.
-This signature represents the resulting image state.
+This digest represents the resulting image state.

-- werf does not perform a new docker build if an image with this signature already exists in the stages storage.
+- werf does not perform a new docker build if an image with this digest already exists in the stages storage.

 docker buildcommand).
 The local docker cache will be created and used as in the case of a regular docker client.